vipenzo/pyclj/README.md

 How to use it:
-- Execute mal_repl.py and get a repl prompt.
+- Execute mal_repl.py to get a repl prompt.